-Eating local is as important to us as we hope it is to you — to support local culture and businesses, preserve culinary heritage while celebrating new creativity, and to simply enjoy fresher, fuller flavors.
+We hope eating local is as important to you as it is to us, because it supports cultures and businesses, preserves culinary heritage while celebrating new creativity, and allows one to enjoy fresher, fuller flavors.

 Here’s where to eat your way through Farmington, and what that means to us.